DataResearchLabs/my_time_tabulator/README.md

 <img src="img/img_25_tip_rollup_toolbar.png" width="1133">
 <br>
 **After Screenshot:**<br>
 Notice minimal clutter.
-Click the "Home" menu item at Blue Dot #2 to re-expand the toolbar (then click the Tack button where Blue Dot#1 is on the last screen to fix the toolbar in place).<br>
+Click the "Home" menu item at Blue Dot #2 to re-expand the toolbar (you can optionally click the Tack button which will appear where Blue Dot#1 is on the prior screen above -- this will fix the toolbar in place).<br>
 <img src="img/img_26_tip_expand_toolbar.png" width="1133">
 <br>